confluentinc/cp-docker-images/docs/includes/docker-version.rst

 Docker version 1.11 or later `installed and running <https://docs.docker.com/engine/installation/>`_.

-If you're running on Windows:
+- If you're running on macOS, you must use `Docker for Mac <https://docs.docker.com/docker-for-mac/install/>`__.

-* You must use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
+- If you're running on Windows, you must use `Docker for Windows <https://docs.docker.com/docker-for-windows/install/>`__.
-* You must allocate at least 4 GB of RAM (6 GB is recommended) to the Docker Machine.
+- You must allocate at least 8 GB of RAM (2 GB is the default).